neondatabase/website/content/docs/integrations/hasura.md

 ## Connecting to a new Neon database

 Use the following instructions to connect to a new Neon database.
 The database is created for you when you connect your Hasura Cloud project to Neon.
 This connection method authenticates you from Hasura Cloud.
-If you do not have a Neon account, one is created for you.

 1. Navigate to [Hasura Cloud](https://cloud.hasura.io/projects) and sign up or log in.
 1. On the Hasura Cloud dashboard, create a Hasura project.